terminatorul/ProjectConfig/README.md

 ```

 Return/display a list with names of all projects from previous calls to `ProjectConfig#SetScript()`
-function, or previous uses of `:ProjectConfig`/`:ProjectConfigAdd` command.
+function, or previous uses of `:ProjectConfig` or `:ProjectConfigAdd` command.